 Perimeter fencing must be installed on the property line unless otherwise approved by the DRB.
 Specific fence placement is subject to various restrictions relative to location.
 The following basic rules shall be adhered to:

 - a.
 Fencing (in its entirety) is solely restricted to the Owner's property.
 Fences shall not encroach into any public street rights-of-way (ROW) or designated open spaces. - b.
 Fencing shall comply with the setback requirements as detailed in Figure 2.10.B. - c.
-All fencing shall be constructed of #1 grade western red cedar and stained Sherwin Williams SW 3023 Flagstone Solid, or equal as approved by the DRB. - d.
+All fencing shall be constructed of #1 grade western red cedar.
+Both interior and exterior sides of the fencing being installed must be stained SW 3023 Flagstone Solid at the time of installation, no later than 30 days after fence installation unless inclement weather prohibits owner from doing so, in which the Association can approve a 30 day extension. - d.
 Fencing on a side yard on corner sites with secondary street frontage shall be set-back a minimum of 2'-0" from the adjacent attached sidewalk along the street.
 The 2'-0" setback between the fence and the sidewalk shall be irrigated and landscaped with shrubs, ornamental grasses or other landscaping that is a minimum height of 2'-0" at growth maturity. - e.
 If mesh is desired by the owner to be installed with fencing, it must be wire mesh (no chicken wire) with dimensions of 2"x2" or 2"x4".
 The mesh must be installed on the interior side of the horizontal fence rails.
 See Figures 2.10L, 2.10M, and 2.10N for examples of how to install the mesh.
 Additional 1/2" galvanized, square patterned mesh may be installed on the bottom rail of the fence (no higher than) to prevent small animals from digging underneath the fence.
 It is recommended the mesh be installed 3-6" into the ground.
-See Figure 2.10O for a photo example.
+See Figure 2.10O for a photo example. - f.

-- f.
 Double fencing is prohibited. - g.
 Fencing installed along property lines where retaining walls exist shall be located on the high side of the wall. - h.
 If an easement occurs within a site, it is to be maintained by the property Owner.
 Fence construction within any easement is at the risk of the homeowner.
 Fences shall not obstruct site drainage easements. - i.
 Finish grade along solid fences shall be at least three (3) inches below the bottom of such fences for drainage where lot line drainage swales exist or as required by engineering calculations. - j.
 Gates should be either a continuation of the adjacent fence design or designed in such a way as to compliment the adjacent fence in material, scale and proportions.
 All gate design shall be submitted to the DRB for approval prior to beginning construction. - k.
-All hardware shall be black, heavy duty metal hinges, latch and handle that maintain functional and visual intergrity over time.
+All hardware shall be black, heavy duty metal hinges, latch and handle that maintain functional and visual integrity over time.